jerrydaphantom/hkjc-ml-research/README.md

 - The current research pipeline is batch-oriented rather than a production real-time inference system.
 - Some historical-feature timing choices are acceptable for research, but would need to be tightened further for a stricter live-trading style setup.

-## Possible Next Steps
+## Next Steps

 There are several realistic continuation paths:

 1. **Pre-off live-odds collection**
-   Build or source a fresh stream of timestamped live odds so that decisions can be evaluated using information actually available before race start.
-However, HKJC does not have an archive of historical live odds, which means the data will have to be collected in real time.
-Someone has collected historical live odds for 2 seasons starting in 2016, but I think the data is too dated to be used in current times.
-Also, there are local data brokers selling such data, but I am undecided on making such an investment.
+   Build or source a fresh stream of timestamped live odds so decisions can be evaluated using information that is actually available before race start.
+HKJC does not provide a historical archive of live odds, so this data would need to be collected prospectively or sourced externally.

 2. **Final-odds forecasting layer**
-   Train a time series model that maps earlier market snapshots to estimated final odds, then feed those estimated odds into the market-aware research framework.
-Similarly, the problem boils down to sourcing the data.
+   Train a time-series model that maps earlier market snapshots to estimated final odds, then feed those estimated odds into the market-aware research framework.
+The main challenge here is still data availability rather than model design.

 3. **Stricter ex-ante pipeline**
    Refine feature timing so the entire workflow is closer to a true pre-race deployment setup.